Miami (OH) vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 9, 2021

 - So far this season Eastern Michigan has one win against the spread.

-- The Eagles have been underdogs by 1.5 points or more two times this year and have not covered the spread once.
+- The Eagles have been underdogs by 1 point or more two times this year and have not covered the spread once.

-- Eastern Michigan's games this season have hit the over on two of four set point totals (50%).
+- Eastern Michigan's games this season have gone over the total in two out of four opportunities (50%).

-- Eastern Michigan is 1-2 against the spread and 3-1 overall when the team totals over 371.8 yards.
+- In games that Eastern Michigan piles up over 371.8 yards, the team is 1-2 against the spread and 3-1 overall.

-- The Eagles have turned the ball over six times this season, three more turnovers than the RedHawks have forced (3).
+- This year the Eagles have turned the ball over six times, three more than the RedHawks' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.